mrusnaczyk/Overlay-Network-Simulator/DOCUMENTATION.md

 app_0   | 05:53:40.748 [main] INFO akka.actor.typed.ActorSystem - CHORD Avg Read Time: 15 ms
 ```

+From a high level, the simulator works by running the `mrusna4/cs441-course-project` image in multiple Docker containers.
+Using the environment variable `MODE`, we can specify whether we want the container to run as a CAN/Chord node or a CAN/Chord
+simulation driver.
+These are the options for the modes:

+- `CAN_NODE`

+- `CHORD_NODE`

+- `CAN_SIMULATION`

+- `CHORD_SIMULATION`

+Each container requires the following environment variables to be defined in `docker-compose.yml`:
+- `CLUSTER_PORT`: Port of the seed node

+- `CLUSTER_IP`: IP address of the seed node.
+Here we just pass the container named `seed`

+- `SEED_PORT_1600_TCP_ADDR`: the full address of the seed node

+- `MODE`: One of the modes listed above.
+Required.

+- `NODE_ID`: ID to assign to the node.
+If run as a simulation, this is ignored.

 ## Implementation Overview
 A number of parts comprise the simulator.